How To Get Rid of Furniture In Japan: An Easy Guide

 How do you throw out furniture in Japan?

 The most common method of throwing out furniture is to arrange an oversized garbage pick-up through your municipality by making an appointment and paying the pick-up fee.
-Once the fee is paid, place your items on the pick-up date before your residence.
-Other methods include selling your items online as secondhand items.
+Once the fee is paid, place your items in front of your residence on the pick-up date.
+Other methods include selling your items online on apps like Merucari.

 How do I get rid of a bunch of furniture?